isaacnmm/pestpolicy-hugo2XX/content/posts/do-ants-eat-bed-bugs/index.md

 ###  **1. Do Pharaoh Ants Eat Bed Bugs?**

 Pharaoh ants will feed a variety of foods, especially sweet stuff like honeydew.
 Their diet also includes other insects including bed bugs.
-They are small in size, about 1/16 inch long and have a light yellow
+They are small in size, about 1/16 inch long and have a light yellow-brown color.
-- brown color.

 Since they prefer to stay indoors, these ants will kill bed bugs and feed on them.
 However, they reproduce as quickly as the bed bug themselves.
 So, you can imagine having a colony of ants to help you eradicate bed bugs.